 Learning how to surf, as with most sports, is not easy.
 Some who have tried have gone bored because of the slow learning curve.
 But, others stay because that’s the most exciting part – challenging oneself to improve in every ride.

 What is Surfing?

 Surfing is next to swimming and diving as the most popular water sport.
-It is the act of riding on or the waves.
+It is the act of riding on the waves.
 People who surf are called surfers.
 Customarily, surfer surf by lying, kneeling, or standing up on the surfboard.
 Over time, it evolved to body surfing and windsurfing, too.

-In surfing, the wave rider rests on the forward part of a surfboard, facing a moving wave that typically brings the surfer towards the shore.
+In surfing, the wave rider rests on the forward part of a surfboard, facing a moving wave that typically brings the surfer toward the shore.
 Although oceans have more suitable waves for surfing, riders made it possible to ride even in lakes or rivers.

 Surf riding is also linked to riding waves on planks and single canoe hulls.
 Historians also believe in its connection to fishing.
 The ancient Peru culture surfed on reed watercraft fishing.

-George Freeth, an American Life Guard and Swimming Instructor, was the credited “Father of Modern Surfing.”
+George Freeth, an American lifeguard and swimming instructor, was the credited “Father of Modern Surfing.”
 He and a colleague, Hawaiian surfer Duke Kahanamoku introduced surfing to the United States.